nesanders/MAenvironmentaldata/docs/_posts/2023-02-04-eea-dp-cso-ej.md

 {% include /charts/MAEEADP_EJSCREEN_correlation_bywatershed_LOWINCPCT.html %}

 Similar to the linguistic isolation trend, communities that are less predominantly white have much higher CSO discharge volumes.
-On average, **watersheds that have twice the level of low income populations tend to have {{ site.data.facts_MAEEADP_CSO.depend_cso_LOWINCPCT }} the level of CSO discharge.**
+On average, **watersheds that have twice the level of low income populations tend to have {{ site.data.facts_EEA_DP_CSO.depend_cso_LOWINCPCT }} the level of CSO discharge.**